samiulhq/sasviyaworkshop/Individual Logs in SAS Studio Flow/Readme.md

 ![Example Flow](https://github.com/samiulhq/sasviyaworkshop/blob/main/Individual%20Logs%20in%20SAS%20Studio%20Flow/logs_flow.png)

 ## Contributing
 Contributions to this project are welcome!
-Please review our contributing guidelines in the `CONTRIBUTING.md` file before submitting any pull requests or issues.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/samiulhq/sasviyaworkshop/blob/main/LICENSE) file for details.